rehhouari/wad-editor/README.md

 Create, modify, and export Half-Life WAD3 files in your browser.

-It's a redesign of [Joe's Wad Editor](http://j0e.io/tools/wad-editor) with extra functionality.
+It's a reactive redesign of [Joe's Wad Editor](http://j0e.io/tools/wad-editor) with extra functionality.

 ## Features